Kyrgyz president cancels U.N. trip due to chest pains: office

-BISHKEK Kyrgyz President Almazbek Atambayev canceled a trip to the U.N.
+BISHKEK (Reuters) - Kyrgyz President Almazbek Atambayev canceled a trip to the U.N.
 General Assembly in New York on Monday after suffering chest pains during the first leg of his flight, his office said.

 "According to doctors' preliminary conclusion, the head of state has displayed symptoms of heart problems," it said in a statement, adding that he was in Turkey.
 Atambayev turned 60 last week.